evkx/evkx.github.io/content/models/mercedes/eqe/EQE_300/_index.md

 ## Performance

-The Mercedes-EQ EQE 300 has a maximum power of 180 KW (245 hp/241 bhp) and a total torque of 565 nm (417 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.3 seconds and has a top speed of 210 km/h (131 mph).
+The Mercedes-EQ EQE 300 offers modest performance with a maximum power of 180 kW (245 hp / 241 bhp) and a total torque of 565 Nm (417 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.3 seconds and has a top speed of210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging